 Dogs with ehrlichiosis can develop an acute infection that starts with fever, appetite loss and lethargy.
 Two to four weeks after experiencing the bite of an infected tick, a subclinical infection can set in, causing thrombocytopenia.
 That $5 word means that the dog doesn’t have enough platelets in his blood.
 When that happens, he can experience bleeding into body tissues (known as petechiae) and bruising.
 His blood may clot more slowly than normal after an injury.
-Bone marrow suppression is often a result of chronic Ehrlichia spp. (the "spp." refers to all species of this type of bacteria) infection.
+Bone marrow suppression can result from chronic Ehrlichia spp. (the "spp." refers to all species of this type of bacteria) infection.
 It can appear months to years after a tick bite.
-Certain breeds — in particular, German Shepherds — tend to be predisposed to severe forms of ehrlichiosis.

 Cats with the disease may show similar signs.
 Other signs seen in cats and dogs include weight loss, joint pain, vomiting and diarrhea.